appliedsec/djangular/README.md

             ...
         )

-+ You will need to obtain a version of AngularJS and place it in a static folder in one of your Django apps.
++ You will need to obtain a version of AngularJS and place it in the `static` folder of one of your Django apps.
 Djangular no longer includes a version of AngularJS, since it updates too frequently.